ns-r/ns-links/content/bmt/bic.md

 Around half a day.
 The actual BIC only lasts around 15 minutes, before and after which you wait.

 ## The activity
-You will leopard in sand/mud along with a buddy while live rounds are being shot 5 meters above you.
-The following activities have to be done:

 - leopard crawling in sand
 - room clearing (<nuxt-link to="/bmt/cqb/">CQB</nuxt-link>)
 - firing of blanks at a target

+All are done with live rounds being fired 5 meters above.